 • Generated a 30.7% pressure rate on non-blitzes, ranked 25th.

-2. New York Jets, Top Draft Pick Prediction: Arvell Reese, EDGE, Ohio State
+2. New York Jets, Top Draft Pick Prediction: David Bailey, EDGE, Texas Tech

 Best Draft Targets for the Jets with the 2nd pick:

-• Trade Down: Since there are three viable edge rushers in the mix, the Jets might explore a small trade down, knowing one of those three players will be available a few picks later.
+• Trade Down: Since there are multiple viable edge rushers in the top-10 mix (also Rueben Bain Jr.), the Jets might explore a small trade down, knowing one of those three players will be available a few picks later.
 The issue with that strategy is finding a trade partner, as other pass-rush-needy teams will see the same value in drafting later.

 Who Calls the Shots in Jets Draft Room?